zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-merge.md

 [Try it](https://dotnetfiddle.net/0Ba6ZB)

 ### Bulk Merge with options
-The `options` parameter let you use a lambda expression to customize the way entities are inserted.
+The `options` parameter let you use a lambda expression to customize the way entities are inserted or updated.

 ```csharp
 context.BulkMerge(customers, options => options.ColumnPrimaryKeyExpression = c => c.Code });